Chapter 20 What’s next?

-Having discussed the main aspects of ADAM and how to use it in different circumstances, I want to pause to look back at what we have covered and what is left behind.
+Now that we reach the final pages of this monograph, I want to pause to look back at what we have discussed and what is left untold in the story of Augmented Dynamic Adaptive Model.

-The reason why I did not call this monograph “Forecasting with ETS” or “Forecasting with State space models” is because the framework proposed here is not the same as for ETS, and it does not rely on the standard state space model.
-The combination of ETS, ARIMA and Regression in one unified model has not been discussed in the literature before.
-This is then extended by introducing a variety of distributions: typically, dynamic models rely on Normality, which is not realistic in real life, but ADAM supports several real-valued and several positive distributions.
-Furthermore, the model that can be applied to both regular and intermittent demand has been developed only by Svetunkov and Boylan (2019) but has not been published yet (and god knows when it will be).
-This is included in ADAM.
-In addition, the model then can be extended with multiple seasonal components, making it applicable to high-frequency data.
+The reason why I did not call this monograph “Forecasting with ETS” or “Forecasting with State Space Models” is because the framework proposed here is not the same as for ETS, and it does not rely on the standard state space model.
+The combination of ETS, ARIMA and Regression in one unified model has not been discussed in the literature before this book.
+But I did not stop at that, I extended it by introducing a variety of distributions: typically, dynamic models rely on Normality, which is not realistic in real life, but ADAM supports several real-valued and several positive distributions.
+Furthermore, the model that can be applied to both regular and intermittent demand has been developed only by Svetunkov and Boylan (2019) in the ADAM framework.
+In addition, ADAM can be extended with multiple seasonal components, making it applicable to high-frequency data.
 Moreover, ADAM supports not only the location, but the scale model as well, allowing to model and predict the scale of distribution explicitly (giving it a connection with GARCH models).
-All of the aspects mentioned above are united in one approach, giving immense flexibility to the analyst.
+All of the aspects mentioned above are united in one approach, giving immense flexibility to analyst.

 But what’s next?
 While we have discussed the important aspects of ADAM, there are still several things left that I did not have time to make work yet.